genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 A>
 A>
 A>12.
 Note that we have the number of genes passing the q-value <0.05 threshold is larger with the qvalue function than the p.adjust difference.
 Why is this the case?
 Make a plot of the ratio of these two estimates to help answer the question.
-A>    - A) One of the two procedures is flawed
+A>    - A) One of the two procedures is flawed.
-A>    - B) The two functions are estimating different things A>    - C) The qvalue function estimates the proportion of genes for which the null hypothesis is true and provides a less conservative estimate
+A>    - B) The two functions are estimating different things.
+A>    - C) The qvalue function estimates the proportion of genes for which the null hypothesis is true and provides a less conservative estimate.
-A>    - D) The qvalue function estimates the proportion of genes for which the null hypothesis is true and provides a more conservative estimate
+A>    - D) The qvalue function estimates the proportion of genes for which the null hypothesis is true and provides a more conservative estimate.
 A>
 A>
 A>